garrandall/popular-music-data/tracks/please-excuse-my-hands-plies-jamie-foxx-the-dream.md

 With my hands I can make you do a lot of thangs
 Have you engagin in some activities you can't explain Leave my fingerprints on every inch yo damn framewit dis one finger I Could make you get off the chain
 Get to lickin and my hands they get they own brain They wanna touch ya they wanna rub ya they wanna feel yo frame Run my hands through yo hair and go against yo grain Let me massage ya baby and help ease yo pain
-You wanna get comfortable take your shorts off I can help you change Wanna take my hands off but I cant they jus gon' call yo name If I can't squeeze ya and I cant hold ya it don't feel the same It ain't my fault baby my hands is the one to blame
+You wanna get comfortable take your shorts off I can help you change Wanna take my hands off but I can't they jus gon' call yo name If I can't squeeze ya and I can't hold ya it don't feel the same It ain't my fault baby my hands is the one to blame